bhstark2/babel-information-model/draft-ietf-babel-information-model.md

 : Expected multicast Hello sequence number of next Hello to be received from this neighbor.
-If multicast Hello packets are not expected, or processing of multicast packets is not enabled, this MUST be 0.
+If multicast Hello packets are not expected, or processing of multicast packets is not enabled, this MUST be NULL.
-  This is a 16-bit unsigned integer.
+  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model may use a different data type that allows differentiation between zero (0) and NULL.

 babel-exp-ucast-hello-seqno:
 : Expected unicast Hello sequence number of next
   Hello to be received from this neighbor.
-If unicast Hello packets are not expected, or processing of unicast packets is not enabled, this MUST be 0.
+If unicast Hello packets are not expected, or processing of unicast packets is not enabled, this MUST be NULL.
-  This is a 16-bit unsigned integer.
+  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model may use a different data type that allows differentiation between zero (0) and NULL.

 babel-ucast-hello-seqno:
 : The current sequence number in use for unicast Hellos sent to this neighbor.
+If unicast Hellos are not being sent, this MUST be NULL.
-  This is a 16-bit unsigned integer.
+  This is a 16-bit unsigned integer; if the data model uses zero (0) to represent NULL values for unsigned integers, the data model may use a different data type that allows differentiation between zero (0) and NULL.

 babel-ucast-hello-interval:
 : The current interval in use for unicast Hellos